vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_2.md

 ___________

 **130.** A retainer must pledge to “Amend the minds of all the people in the domain so that no one is disloyal or immoral, and serve his master well so that all can live peacefully.”
 This was the aspiration of Yi Yin.[^296] He was a paragon of “great loyalty” and “great compassion.”
 To correct the ways of other people is harder than rectifying your own.
 First, you must be amiable with everyone.
 The key is to be “secretly loved” by being on good terms with those you are close to, as well as those you are not so well acquainted with.
 I can say from experience that it is easier to accept opinions from those whom you can empathize with.

+[^296]: Yi Yin was a minister of the early Shang Dynasty \(1600?–1046 bc\), and was one of the most revered officials of the time.
+He helped Tang, first king of the Shang dynasty, defeat King Jie of Xia.

 When making a suggestion, it should be in accordance with his circumstances and character.
 Keep his temperament in mind, and start with something that he might like to hear.
 There are many ways to make your point.
 If you speak of a man’s foibles in an accusatory manner, he most likely won’t pay attention to you.
 Why would he feel gratified if you are condescending, and treat him as if he is flawed?